 The menu comprises a series of functions arranged in a cycle.
-Press the UP \triangle and DOWN \overrightarrow{V} buttons to access the different options and settings (setup).
+Push and release the UP $\Delta$ and DOWN $\nabla$ buttons to access the different options and settings (setup).

-The setup menu can be activated by pressing the $\begin{tabular}{c} MODE \\ button.
-Single presses on the UP <math>\begin{tabular}{c} \Delta$ or DOWN $\begin{tabular}{c} V \\ buttons will scroll through the setup menu options.
-The menu includes the following functions:$
+The setup menu can be activated by pushing the MODE button.
+Single pushes on the UP $\Delta$ or DOWN $\nabla$ buttons will scroll through the setup menu options.
+The menu items include the following functions:

 - Speed Beep

-- Trip A Data

 - Trip B Data

 - Set Time

 - Set Data

 - Auto Lock

 - Units (Distance, Fuel Economy, Temperature)

 - Language

 - Buzzer Volume

-- Seat Belt Buzzer If Equipped
+- Seat Belt Buzzer (\)

-- Passenger Air Bag If Equipped
+- (\) just available after SBR disable made by CHR Service